 In the event that someone dies as a result of a criminal act, a wrongful death action is entirely separate from any criminal proceedings brought by the state against the person/party who caused the death.
 The outcome of a criminal case does not necessarily have any bearing on the outcome of a wrongful death civil lawsuit.

-Damages Available in Wrongful Death Claims in Colorado
+What Damages Are Available in Wrongful Death Claims in Colorado?

 In addition to who can bring a wrongful death claim, the Colorado Wrongful Death Act also limits the type and amount of damages that can be recovered in such an action.